GRANT WINNER | RESIDENT SERVICES AND SUPPORT

 However, the negative impacts of trauma can be mitigated utilizing principles of trauma-informed care to build resilience.
 When people who have experienced trauma build resilience, it can be an effective way to recover and heal.
 While trauma-informed care has been tested and proven to strengthen outcomes in health care and education, it has not been fully embraced in affordable rental housing.

 POAH believes that affordable housing exists to serve its residents – and that applying trauma-informed principles to affordable housing is an idea whose time has come.

 Working with residents and staff at four of its developments, POAH will develop and implement changes to resident services programs, property management practices and to the physical design of the sites, testing for efficacy along the way.
-Suggestions might include creating better sight lines in lobbies and corridors, introducing healing color palettes and reconfiguring where staff sit in public areas.
-The team will work with key partners to document physical layout redesigns and systems changes, making sure what works is replicable.
+Initial concepts include creating better sight lines in lobbies and corridors, revising the way unit inspections are conducted, or introducing restorative justice approaches to correcting lease violations.
+The team will work with key partners to document their experience and identify opportunities for systems changes, making sure what works is replicable.

 As “codesigners,” residents will help ensure that both the process and outcomes promote racial justice, cultural relevance and value beyond the two-year grant.
 Testing for scalability across POAH’s 120 properties will undoubtedly produce insights that can be applied toward systems change to the broader multifamily industry and beyond.